AccelByte/accelbyte-unity-bytewars-game/README.md

 ## Branches

 Byte Wars published the source code in two branches:
-* **main branch** is the vanila version game source code without AccelByte's plugin and will in use for [Tutorial Module 1: Initial Setup](https://docs-preview.accelbyte.io/gaming-services/tutorials/unity/module-1/).
+* **main branch** is the vanila version game source code without AccelByte's plugin and will in use for [Tutorial Module: Initial Setup](https://docs.accelbyte.io/gaming-services/tutorials/byte-wars/unity/learning-modules/general/module-initial-setup/).
 * **tutorialmodules branch** is the branch that has the AccelByte's Plugins and all the Byte Wars tutorial modules with feature flag.

 ## Clone Byte Wars